-Using good headings in SEO means creating texts of higher quality that not only improve user experience but also help search engines like Google well index the structure and content of the web pages.
-There are 6 levels of headings tags in HTML, naming H1, H2, H3, H4, H5 and H6.
+Using good headings in SEO means creating texts of higher quality that not only improve user experience but also help search engines like Google will index the structure and content of the web pages.
+There are 6 levels of headings tags in HTML, naming H1, H2, H3, H4, H5, and H6.
 These tags are used to give structure to the content.
 It is important to know that the smaller the heading level number is, the greater its importance is.

 In that sense, heading 1 (H1) defines the most important heading, whereas the <H6> tag plays the least important role in SEO.
 H1 tag helps users and search engines to understand the context of the page.
 Consider the H1 tag as a summary of the page’s content.

-Several advices to optimize heading 1:
+Advice to optimize heading 1:

 - Use only 1 H1

 - H1 should describe the topic of your page: to be similar to your title tag, to notify readers what they will go through, not be too long: 20-70 characters